 Reut Alon fascinated me with hats made in the traditional manner but from materials that come from street art.

 Roni Burnovski created a series of masks that provide reflections on courting rituals, on communication and romantic dynamics, and on how people manipulate themselves to match their identities to circumstances.
 Her excellent work is a sculptural game on the body.

 Karin Muncher combines textile, technology and goldsmith with the world of glass.

 Gal Souva creates shoes inspired by the courtship rituals of birds-of-paradise.
 The extremely high-heeled shoes for women are a wink at contemporary dating rituals.

 Zohar Fadlon has created a collection of bags using a home FDM 3D printer.
 The works combine her goldsmith expertise with plastic printing techniques to create a rug for use in textiles.

 Sabina Kogan forms small worlds inspired by the visual world of Hayao Miyazaki.
 Miyazaki, a Japanese filmmaker and animator, creates exceptional natural environments juxtaposed to unusual phenomena in his films.
 Sabina creates unusual and astounding lichens for the face to be used as non-traditional accessories.

-The connection and interaction between different worlds was expressed in almost every project I examined.
-Clearly, Bezalel students are exposed to a rich variety of media and their teachers support and encourage them to combine and challenge themselves with different media in their finished designs.
+The connection and interaction between different worlds were expressed in almost every project I examined.
+Clearly, Bezalel students are exposed to a rich variety of media and their teacher’s support and encourage them to combine and challenge themselves with different media in their finished designs.